S2E/s2e-env/README.md

 7. After your analysis has finished, a number of subcommands exist to analyze and summarize your results, e.g. the ``coverage`` subcommand, etc.

+Other useful commands:

-The `s2e info` command can be used to display a summary of the S2E environment.
+* `s2e info` can be used to display a summary of the S2E environment.
-To grab the latest changes from the git repositories, run `s2e update`.
+* To download the latest changes from the git repositories, run `s2e update`.
+* Projects can be shared using `s2e export_project` and `s2e import_project`.

 ## Environment structure